The Best Rock Pools in Sydney

 Dee Why Rockpool is perfectly located right near the promenade along the beach.
 With natural sandstone and concrete walls, this 50-metre pool has a special toddler area.
 It’s well maintained with plenty of shallow water for splashing around.
 There are toilets and showers close by.

-A wonderful well kept Sydney Secret (ssshhhh) At the end of a short bushwalk in the Dharawal National Park, Cambelltown, you'll find the Minerva Pool, a pristine waterhole with sandstone features and a small stone island.
-Unpack a picnic lunch and spend some time enjoying the view as you watch the waterfall cascade into the rockpool below.
+At the end of a short bushwalk in the Dharawal National Park, Campbelltown, you'll find the Minerva Pool, a pristine waterhole with sandstone features and a small stone island.
+Unpack a picnic lunch and spend some time enjoying the view as you watch the waterfall cascade into the rock pool below.
 Please be mindful that this is a sacred site for the Dharawal People and an important part of Aboriginal culture, so tread carefully and with respect during your visit.
 The Tharawal Local Aboriginal Land Council asks that only women and children enter the waters of Minerva Pool.
-Probably a rock pool for older kids as it is quite steep.
+The Minerval Pool is only suited to older kids as it is quite steep.

-Another favourite lying in the eastern suburbs is Giles Baths, a gem along our stunning coast.
-This is quite a large rock pool, with rocks for climbing and most suitable for older children.
+Giles Bath is quite a large rock pool, with rocks for climbing and most suitable for older children.
 It’s set away from the summer mayhem of Coogee beach, found up a hill that the locals just couldn’t keep a secret.
-Also nearby you should check out Wiley's Baths just a few hundred metres south of Coogee Beach and for mums and kids, check out the women's only McIver's Ladies Baths which is Australia's last remaining women's-only seawater pool.
+Also nearby, check out the women's only McIver's Ladies Baths which is Australia's last remaining women's-only seawater pool.

-A hidden gem and the locals' best kept secret, you'll find this 25-metre rockpool near the end of the North Curl Curl Beach headline.
+A hidden gem and the locals' best-kept secret, you'll find this 25-metre rockpool near the end of the North Curl Curl Beach Headland.
 Note that during high tide it can only be accessed through the coastal walk along the headland.